-U.S. macroeconomic data released in November continued to be mixed as supply chain and labor market disruptions persisted.
-The second estimate of Gross Domestic Product for the third quarter of 2021 showed that the U.S. grew at an annualized rate of 2.1%, which matched the consensus expectation.
-The unemployment rate was better than the consensus estimate as it declined from 4.8% in September to 4.6% in October while the participation rate held steady at 61.6%.
-Once again, inflation outpaced the consensus estimate as the October Consumer Price Index, released on November 10, showed a 6.2% year-over-year increase – the largest increase in more than 30 years.
-Third quarter aggregate operating earnings were on track to climb more than 8% quarter-over-quarter while increasing nearly 54% year-over-year.
-With over 96% of companies reporting, more than 83% met or exceeded analyst estimates.
+Data released in November showed an expanding U.S. economy and stable labor market despite persistent inflation and ongoing tightening of monetary policy.
+The second estimate of Gross Domestic Product for the third quarter of 2022 showed that the U.S. grew by an annualized rate of 2.9%, better than the consensus expectation of 2.7%.
+The October unemployment rate of 3.7% was an increase from the prior month and was slightly worse than the consensus estimate, while the participation rate ticked down to 62.2%.
+The October Consumer Price Index, released November 10, remained near record highs with a year-over-year increase of 7.7%, which was lower than the consensus expectation.
+Third quarter aggregate operating earnings were on track to decline 0.7% quarter-over-quarter while increasing over 7% year-over-year.
+With more than 96% of S&P 500® Index companies reporting, over 75% met or exceeded analyst estimates.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.

 Sources: Morningstar DirectSM, Bloomberg, L.P.
 Performance data shown represents past performance and is no guarantee of, and not necessarily indicative of, future results.